 If you have a blemish, resist the urge to pick at it.
 Instead, apply a warm wet washcloth for five minutes several times a day to help bring it to a head.
 You also can apply a mixture of equal parts tea tree (Melaleuca alternifolia) and lavender essential oils several times daily.
 Tea tree oil fights the bacteria that cause breakouts, and lavender helps calm inflammation.

-For an overnight treatment to help heal blemishes, mix 1 teaspoon cosmetic clay, 3 drops tea tree essential oil and 2 drops lavender essential oil with enough water to make a thick paste.
+For an overnight blemish treatment, mix 1 teaspoon cosmetic clay, 3 drops tea tree essential oil and 2 drops lavender essential oil with enough water to make a thick paste.
 Dab onto blemishes, and rinse off in the morning.

 Laurel Vukovic writes and teaches about herbs from her home in southern Oregon.
 She is the author of 1,001 Natural Remedies (DK, 2003) and Herbal Healing Secrets for Women (Prentice Hall, 2000).